-When funding is approved for a television programme there are a number of steps producers need to take.
+When funding is approved there are a number of steps producers need to take.
 At each step information must be provided to NZ On Air.

 We notify the producer and broadcaster of funding decisions within 48 hours of the Board meeting.

 A full list of decisions is included in our newsletter.
 We may also issue a media release.
 Funding is confidential until we have announced it.